Digital Infrastructure as a Strategic Priority

 A standardised CMS (Content Management System) as a central platform enables:

-• Patches to reach all websites simultaneously
+- Patches that reach all websites at once

 2. Coherent User Experience